Guides

 By default, any changes you make won't be persisted.
 However, the UI will detect and allow you to save any adjustments as a view.
 This view will then be available to you in the future, along with any other views you create.
 If you have a view selected, the changes will provide you with the additional option of updating the view.

-Creating a smart list
+Creating a Smart List

 Currently, the only way to create a smart list is to use the Stump API directly.
 You can use the swagger UI to do this, or use a tool like Postman.